 The Sun would appear as a first-magnitude star with an apparent magnitude of 0.47 in the constellation Cassiopeia, near Segin and in the same line of sight as the Heart Nebula.
 The Sun would give Cassiopeia’s W a /W shape.
 It would appear about as bright as Achernar, the ninth brightest star in the sky, appears from Earth.
 Sirius would appear slightly fainter than it does from Earth, at magnitude -1.2, and it would be separated from Betelgeuse by less than a degree.
-Procyon would appear in the constellation Gemini and not in Canis Minor, as it does from Earth.
+Procyon would appear in the constellation Gemini and not in Canis Minor, as it does when seen from Earth.

 Proxima Centauri was discovered by the Scottish astronomer Robert T. A. Innes in 1915.
 Innes made his observations from the Union Observatory in Johannesburg, South Africa, using a 9-inch refractor and a 10-inch astrographic camera given to him by astrophotography pioneer John Franklin-Adams.
 He found a star more than 2 degrees distant from Alpha Centauri that shared the same proper motion.
 While he was unable to measure its distance accurately, he believed that the star was closer to the solar system than Alpha Centauri.
 He named it Proxima Centaurus.